mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 **It can be confusing to know which EDA R packages to use.** To help, I've recently covered [my top R packages for exploratory data analysis here](https://www.business-science.io/code-tools/2022/09/23/explore-simplified-exploratory-data-analysis-eda-in-r.html).
 In short, here's my process:

 1. **DataExplorer (and Skimr):** For collecting a report on the dataset that I'm unfamiliar with.
 I focus on which feature I'm interested in (called a "target") and the surrounding data to identify any data issues.
 [I cover my DataExplorer process here](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html).
 And, [I show off how I use skimr here](https://www.business-science.io/code-tools/2021/03/09/data-quality-with-skimr.html).
-2. **Correlation Funnel:** I then use this to get a quick understanding (yes - I am the creator of this package, but make no mistake it's probably the most powerful package for getting quick insights in your arsenal).
+2. **Correlation Funnel:** I then use this to get a quick understanding (full disclosure - I am the creator of this package, but make no mistake it's probably the most powerful package for getting quick insights in your arsenal).
 [I cover how I use Correlation Funnel here.](https://www.business-science.io/code-tools/2019/08/07/correlationfunnel.html)
 3. **Explore:** If I want to further understand complex relationships, I'll use the explore package's shiny app to expose bivariate relationships and drill in.
 I explain [how to use explore here](https://www.business-science.io/code-tools/2022/09/23/explore-simplified-exploratory-data-analysis-eda-in-r.html).

 # With all these great EDA packages, why use `dataxray`?